 “Understanding Resilience Attributes for Children, Youth, and Communities in the Wake of the Deepwater Horizon Oil Spill” (RCYC) Study

 Since the Deepwater Horizon oil spill in 2010, the National Center for Disaster Preparedness at Columbia University has conducted several studies to track the disaster’s health and social impact on the highly affected regions of the Gulf Coast.
-In 2014, the team returned to Louisiana to collect data and found that the physical and mental health distress four years after the spill, still persisted.
+In 2014, the team returned to Louisiana to collect data as part of the Gulf Coast Population Impact (GCPI) study and found that the physical and mental health distress four years after the spill, still persisted.

 - Understand the public health and social impacts of the Deepwater Horizon oil spill with a focus on children and their families.